 Plant Riverside District | 400 W River Street, Savannah, GA 31401

-NOTE: On Christmas Eve they are open from noon to 6 p.m.
+NOTE: On Christmas Eve they will likely be open from noon to 6 p.m.
 The market is CLOSED on Christmas day.

 Although the Plant Riverside District leans towards the trendy side (think Vegas-style LED lighting displays), you can still find traditional Christmas decor in some areas.
 The Savannah Christmas Market is a prime example!